Nathalie-Leenders/nathalie-leenders.github.io/content/posts/Sharepointfilteronyear/index.en.md

 ---
-title: "Filter on date column with random years on Sharepoint"
+title: "Filter on date column with random years on SharePoint"
 subtitle: "How do I filter on a list, for example for birthdays?"
 date: 2024-02-20T09:27:14Z
 lastmod: 2024-02-20T09:27:14Z